swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 This section will discuss the implications of the `SerializationRequirement` on distributed method declarations.

-A serialization requirement means that all parameter types and return type of a distributed method must conform to the requirement.
+A serialization requirement means that all parameter types and return type of distributed method must conform to the requirement.
 With the `CodableDistributedActorSystem` in mind, let us write a few methods and see how this works:

 ```swift
 distributed actor Worker {